Can you please explain the Fund’s investment strategy, and what sets it apart from its competitors?

 We think about the energy value chain differently than perhaps other investors do, and we include companies that are significant users of energy, such as industrial and materials companies, in the Fund’s investment universe.
 In particular, we focus on those end-user companies that can gain a competitive advantage due to low U.S. energy input prices relative to international markets.
 We believe including end-user companies as part of the energy value chain has the potential to reduce volatility and contribute to performance across full market and energy cycles.

 Finally, our intensive, fundamental, “boots-on-the-ground” research process, coupled with proprietary financial modeling, differentiates us from our competitors and allows us to uncover potential equity mispricings that can meaningfully drive performance.
-Working alongside legendary energy investor and BP Capital founder, T. Boone Pickens, has also helped our portfolio managers to develop a broad network of relationships throughout the energy industry and has facilitated access to management teams and other information sources.
+Having worked alongside legendary energy investor and BP Capital founder, T. Boone Pickens, has also helped our portfolio managers to develop a broad network of relationships throughout the energy industry and has facilitated access to management teams and other information sources.

 How is the portfolio currently positioned and why?